-- The referee gives the signal "READY" that all robots have to reach their own half of the field. - After a period between 15 and 45 seconds the referee gives the signal "SET".
-The referee calls robots illegally positioned to be removed with exception of the goal keeper and a striker for the team having kick-off that may be placed manually by the respective robot handler.
+- The referee gives the signal "READY" that all robots have to reach their own half of the field.
+During this phase, handlers are not allowed to interfer with the robots. - After a period between 15 and 45 seconds the referee gives the signal "SET".
+The referee calls robots illegally positioned to be removed.
+Handlers are not allowed to remove or touch the legally positioned robots. with exception of the goal keeper and a striker for the team having kick-off that may be placed manually by the respective robot handler.
 The robot playing the goal keeper has to be announced before the beginning of the game.
 The striker can be chosen after the end of the "READY" phase among all robots of the team (even those being called for illegal positioning).
 A manually placed goal keeper has to be within the team's own goal area touching the goal line.
 A manually positioned striker can take any legal position within the team's own half.
 Removed players and all other players outside the field of play are placed on the touch line close to the penalty mark of the respective team's side, facing the opposite touch line, to enter the field from there upon the "PLAY" signal.
 Illegally positioned players do not suffer a removal penalty and are allowed to enter the field as soon as the game starts. - The opponents of the team taking the kick-off are outside the centre circle until the ball is in play. - The ball is stationary on the centre mark. - The referee gives the signal "PLAY" or whistles. - The ball is in play when it is kicked and clearly moves as determined by the referee or 10 seconds elapsed after the signal.